Coronavirus - travel advice

-We are entering the second phase of our three-stage plan to manage services in response to the Coronavirus outbreak and ensure that vital train services for key workers can keep running throughout a prolonged period of lower staff numbers and customer journeys.
+We are managing services in response to the Coronavirus outbreak and ensuring that vital train services for key workers can keep running throughout a prolonged period of lower staff numbers and customer journeys.

 With the agreement of government, we moved to a reduced timetable on Monday 23 March which sees around half the usual number of trains running compared to a normal weekday.
 Early morning and late evening services are being protected wherever possible to support those doing shift work.
 Find out more about the timetable changes on the National Rail Enquiries website.

 More information from National Rail Enquiries